squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 For our other to-do list items, please see our "TODO" file in the recent source distributions.

-Prospective developers should review the resources available at the [http://www.squid-cache.org/Devel/ Squid developers corner]
+Prospective developers should review the resources available at the [[http://www.squid-cache.org/Devel/|Squid developers corner]]

 == Tell me more about Internet traffic workloads == Workload can be characterized as the burden a client or group of clients imposes on a system.
 Understanding the nature of workloads is important to the managing system capacity.

-If you are interested in Internet traffic workloads then NLANR's [http://www.nlanr.net/NA/ Network Analysis activities] is a good place to start.
+If you are interested in Internet traffic workloads then NLANR's [[http://www.nlanr.net/NA/|Network Analysis activities]] is a good place to start.

 == What are the tradeoffs of caching with the NLANR cache system? == The NLANR root caches are at the NSF supercomputer centers (SCCs), which are interconnected via NSF's high speed backbone service (vBNS).
 So inter-cache communication between the NLANR root caches does not cross the Internet.